DjonnyX/eGamaingsSite/README.md

 ![preview](https://user-images.githubusercontent.com/17039317/78920550-40456d00-7a9c-11ea-87e8-3b05db52beff.gif)

-Run `npm run` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build